hazelcodes/resourceable/README.md

 #### has_many

 Resourceable adds a new SimpleForm input of `has_many` to simplify `has_many` associations.
 Resourceable will use the provided partial to display the associated objects.
+Don't forget to update the `permitted` params in your controller for the nested attributes.

 ```ruby
 class Task < ApplicationRecord